roman-milk/roman-milk.github.io/cvsn.md

  Debbie sidled up next to me, her leg over mine.
 "Thanks Jack, that was sweet."

  Beth got up to use the bathroom and came back to our bed, cuddling up as close as Debbie.
 A king size bed, and we weren't even using half of it.
-Report_Story #3